sourcegraph/about/content/blogposts/2024/openai-o1-for-cody.md

 console.log(generateExamples());
 ```

-Running the OpenAI o1 example, I get the correct result of 1098 for all of the test scenarios.
+Running the o1-preview example, I get the correct result of 1098 for all of the test scenarios.
 If you are trying to understand why, the culprit is the following snippet:

 ```js
 // Ensure the difference is a 3-digit number